MOLAorg/mola_lidar_odometry/docs/mola_lo_ros_node.rst

       .. code-block:: bash

             $ ros2 launch mola_lidar_odometry ros2-lidar-odometry.launch.py --show-args
             Arguments (pass arguments as '<name>:=<value>'):

+               'namespace':
+                  Top-level namespace
+                  (default: '')

+               'use_namespace':
+                  Whether to apply a namespace to the navigation stack (default: 'false')

                'lidar_topic_name':
                   Topic name to listen for PointCloud2 input from the LiDAR (for example '/ouster/points')

                'ignore_lidar_pose_from_tf':
                   If true, the LiDAR pose will be assumed to be at the origin (base_link).
 Set to false (default) if you want to read the actual sensor pose from /tf
                   (default: 'false')

                'gnss_topic_name':
-               Topic name to listen for NavSatFix input from a GNSS (for example '/gps') (default: '/gps')
+                  Topic name to listen for NavSatFix input from a GNSS (for example '/gps') (default: 'gps')

                'imu_topic_name':
-               Topic name to listen for Imu input (for example '/imu') (default: '/imu')
+                  Topic name to listen for Imu input (for example '/imu') (default: 'imu')

                'use_mola_gui':
                   Whether to open MolaViz GUI interface for watching live mapping and control UI (default: 'True')

                'use_rviz':
                   Whether to launch RViz2 with default lidar-odometry.rviz configuration (default: 'True')